IlyaFaer/energoton_py/README.md

 **Advanced Features**
 The package includes more interesting functionality e.g. **Relations**, which allow to run planning in more complex cases.
 To see how they work (with detailed comments), check out the [samples](https://github.com/IlyaFaer/energoton/tree/main/samples).

+## Performance and Priorities
+If all your tasks have the same priority, you frankly speaking don't need energotons - just sort them by their cost increasing, and that'll be your plan.
+You'll solve a lot of tasks at the beginning and less at the end, it's fair for equally meaningful tasks.

+The package includes 5-leveled exponential priorities.
+Use all 5, it'll significantly speed up finding the optimal plan.
+There is a mathematical reason for that: the more dispersed are priorities, the more the plans will differ - energotons will filter out ineficient ones early, reducing the amount of variants to consider.
+To understand performance influence, consider [this sample](https://github.com/IlyaFaer/energoton_py/blob/main/samples/5_plans_for_a_week_for_a_team.py): on the testing machine, finding the best plan takes 0.08 sec.
+But if we set the same priority for those 10 tasks, it'll take around 11 seconds to find the optimal plans.

 ## Early Version Warning
 This package is in early **beta** development stage.
 It may contain errors, performance issues, inconveniences and can introduce breaking changes.
 Use it cautiously and report any findings and ideas.